jxlin/RoboND-Kinematics-Project/REPORT.md

 ![total ee transform][img_tf_eef_base]

-From the last column we can get that the position of the end effector is computed from the position of the wrist center compensated with the gripper offset ( distance and orientation )
+From the last column we that the position of the end effector is computed from the position of the wrist center and the gripper offset ( distance and orientation )

 ![IK decoupling step 1][img_ik_decoupling_1]